Essential Guide to Tire Rotation: Extend Life & Improve Safety

 The affect of tyre rotation on alignment

-The tyre rotation has no effect on the alignment.
+The tire rotation has no effect on the alignment.
 The process of adjusting the angles of the wheels to make them perpendicular to the ground and parallel to each other is known as alignment.
 It is done to ensure that your vehicle runs straight and true and to prevent uneven tyre wear.
 While tyre rotation and wheel alignment are related, they are not synonymous.
 When it comes to tyre rotation and alignment, keep the following points in mind:

 • The process of changing the position of a vehicle’s tyres, such as moving the front tyres to the back and the back tyres to the front, is known as tyre rotation.
 Typically, this is done to ensure that all four tyres wear evenly.